flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

-# Machine learning algorithm for week-ahead hypoglycemia prediction from continuous glucose monitoring data
+# Machine learning model for week-ahead hypoglycemia prediction from continuous glucose monitoring data
 ![license](https://img.shields.io/github/license/flaviagiammarino/stanford-hypoglycemia-forecasting)
 ![languages](https://img.shields.io/github/languages/top/flaviagiammarino/stanford-hypoglycemia-forecasting)

-This algorithm takes as input the patient's continuous glucose monitoring (CGM) readings over a given week, and outputs the probability that the patient will experience a clinically significant hypoglycemic event over the subsequent week.
-A clinically significant hypoglycemic event is defined as the patient’s blood glucose level remaining below 54 mg/dL for at least 15 consecutive minutes.
+This model takes as input the patient's continuous glucose monitoring (CGM) readings over a given week, and outputs the probability that the patient will experience a hypoglycemic event over the subsequent week.

-The algorithm consists of two components: an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number of features from the past values of the patients' CGM time series, and a linear classifier which takes as input the extracted features and outputs the predicted event probability.
+The model consists of two components:
+- an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number of features from the past values of the patient's CGM time series;
+- a regularised linear classifier which takes as input the extracted features and outputs the patient's predicted hypoglycemic event probability.

-The implemented feature extraction algorithm is the MiniRocket [1] algorithm for variable length inputs, and the code is taken directly from the [official code repository](https://github.com/angus924/minirocket).
-The linear classifier is an L1 and L2 regularised logistic regression trained with gradient descent in TensorFlow, and the code is provided in this repository.
+The feature extraction algorithm is the MiniRocket [1] algorithm for variable length inputs, and the code is taken directly from the [official code repository](https://github.com/angus924/minirocket).
+The linear classifier is an L1 and L2 regularized logistic regression trained with gradient descent in TensorFlow, and the code is provided in this repository.

 <br>